WGBH/stock-sales-2/app/views/about/faq.md

 Once it has been determined that material is licensable we will send you a license agreement which you sign and return to us.
 License and digitizing fees are prepaid before delivery of material.
 It can then take up to 48 hours to process your digital files before they can be delivered.
 Your broadcast quality master files are delivered via our online service.
 We will send you an executed license agreement and credit card receipt as soon as they are available.

 #### What formats can you deliver non-clipped footage in?
-We can deliver broadcast quality high resolution digital files in the following formats:
+We can deliver broadcast quality high resolution digital files in most codecs.

-TODO

 #### Is everything in your programs and on your websites available for licensing?
 No. Because we are a program-based archive, WGBH does not necessarily own copyright to all the footage within any given program.
 While we can’t license footage that we don’t own, we can sometimes provide access to the footage for a fee and with permission from the copyright holder.
-We can also source this footage for you, also for a fee.
+We can also source this footage for you for a fee.

 #### Why can’t I find footage from a certain program on line or in the digital clips?
 We have millions of hours of footage and other materials in the WGBH Archive and we are unable to clip and catalog all of it.
 Our digital clips are only a sampling of our many hours of programming.
 Please contact us if you can’t find what you need on our site.